getpelican/pelican/docs/settings.rst

    ``pre`` and ``code`` tags.
 This requires that Typogrify version 2.0.4 or later is installed

+.. data:: TYPOGRIFY_DASHES = 'default'

+   This setting controls how Typogrify sets up the Smartypants filter to interpret multiple dash/hyphen/minus characters.
+A single ASCII dash character (``-``) is always rendered as a hyphen.
+The ``default`` setting does not handle en-dashes and converts double-hyphens into em-dashes.
+The ``oldschool`` setting renders both en-dashes and em-dashes when it sees two (``--``) and three (``---``) hyphen characters, respectively.
+The ``oldschool_inverted`` setting turns two hyphens into an em-dash and three hyphens into an en-dash.

 .. data:: SUMMARY_MAX_LENGTH = 50

    When creating a short summary of an article, this will be the default length